-- Starting with the white construction paper, have your child fold one sheet in half vertically, so it is tall and thin.
+- Starting with the white construction paper, have your child fold one sheet in half vertically, so it's tall and thin.

 - Lay the folded paper on a table horizontally so the fold is at the top.

-- Have your child measure out 4.5" shapes from left to right, marking her measurements with the pencil.
+- Have your child measure out 4.5-inch lengths from left to right, marking her measurements with the pencil.

-- When the lines are drawn, have him mark a center point in the bottom of each shape, then create diagonal lines from that center point to either side of the measured lines, creating a "V" shape at the bottom of the rectangle.
+- After the lines are drawn, have him mark a center point in the bottom of each rectangle.
+Then create diagonal lines from that center point to the lines on either side, creating a "V" shape at the bottom of the rectangle.

-- With the paper folded, he can cut out the larger rectangles and the "V" shapes at the bottom of each one.
-Repeat this process for as many banner pieces as you would like to make.
+- Keeping the paper folded, cut out the rectangle pieces as well as the "V" shapes at the bottom of each one.
+Have him repeat this process until he has the desired amount banner pieces.

-- Have him draw a clover on a green sheet of paper and cut it out.
+- Have him draw a clover on a green sheet of construction paper and cut it out.

 - Encourage him to cut the clovers out and glue one in the center of each banner piece.

 - Glue a button in the center of each clover.

-- Cut a length of string as long as you would like your banner to reach.
+- Ask your child to cut a length of string as long as he'd like the banner to reach.

-- Have him place one banner piece at a time, evenly spacing them over the length of the string.
+- Have him arrange banner pieces one at a time, evenly spacing them over the length of the string.
 Make sure the string is tucked snugly in the folds of the banner pieces.

 - Help him staple the banner pieces in place.

-- Hang your banner up anywhere you'd like to celebrate springtime or St. Patrick's Day!
+- Hang the banner up anywhere you'd like to celebrate the arrival of spring or St. Patrick's Day!